horothesun/infra-cookiecutter-template/README.md

 - ⚡ CI workflow to continously apply state changes, displaying Terraform plans as PR comments,
-- 🔐 "AWS Open ID Connect for GitHub" identity provider and "GitHub workflows AWS role" to securely login the CI to your AWS account.
+- 🔐 "AWS Open ID Connect for GitHub" identity provider and "GitHub workflows AWS role" to securely login into your AWS account from the CI.

 Just generate the project and follow the instructions you'll find in the `README`.